WhatsApp Business API – All You Need to Know

 Get started in three steps

-- Choose a solution provider.
-You can apply for access to the WhatsApp Business API through various business solution providers (BSP).
+(BSP).
 Note that many of these are digital agencies that only give you access to the API but don’t come with the customer messaging interface that you can need to receive and reply to WhatsApp messages.

 A customer messaging software like Userlike provides convenient access to the WhatsApp Business API for any business.
 We collaborate with the renowned, verfied BSP 360Dialog who will support you in the technical integration.
 With Userlike, you'll get the solution you need for successful WhatsApp support, so you can get started in no time.
 We’ll look at all benefits of using the WhatsApp API with Userlike at the end of this post.